 After a consumer has assessed their financial situation, it is important to prepare a plan for handling debt, to guarantee that creditor payments are kept up to date and prioritised to more important creditors.
 A budget is a written plan indicating money spending intentions and is an efficient financial management planning tool that can be implemented in order to get rid of debt, meet payment dates and avoid future debt problems, regardless of the consumer’s income.
+A budget helps:

 - Ensure limited money is prioritised to important debts and expenses first